ls1intum/Artemis/src/main/docker/README.md

-# Docker-Compose Configurations
+# Docker Compose Configurations

-An overview of all possible setups can be found in the docs at `docs/dev/setup.rst` in the section `Alternative: Docker-Compose Setup`.
+An overview of all possible setups can be found in the docs at `docs/dev/setup.rst` in the section `Alternative: Docker Compose Setup`.

 ## Atlassian Setup